 Even with that explanation, Kanna felt a bit exposed to be sitting so close to the savages’ homeland.
 “What did they look like?”
 Though she knew it was her imagination, her brain had started to conjure up faces in the lines of the tree branches on the other side.
 She blinked her eyes a few times and shook her head.

 “I never got a close look, so I can’t say much.
 Some were small and some were bigger.
-Some were light-skinned and some were more tan.
+Some were light-skinned and some were brown-skinned.
 They were always naked, though—not a shred of clothes on them.”

 She had paused her rocking, but she began anew, with full awareness this time, with a slow, deliberate stroke.
-She felt a growing firmness pressing hard against her skin from beneath Goda’s clothes; she felt a growing heat.
+A growing firmness pressed hard against her skin from beneath Goda’s clothes, a growing heat.

 Goda’s smile hadn’t faded.